-A more expensive option would be to get shades or curtains for your apartment.
+A more expensive option on how to insulate apartment windows would be to get shades or curtains for your apartment.
 Cellular Shades can be custom fit to your window, but aren’t the heaviest and won’t block out as much of the cold air as some of the other options.
 Layered Curtains are heavier and will block out more of the cold air, and can be ordered in different patterns and designs to add a decorative flair to your apartment.
 However, they will block out some of the light from the outside of your apartment as well.
-This won't matter in the evenings when it is dark outside anyways and you want to keep the warmth in your apartment.
+This won’t matter in the evenings when it is dark outside anyways and you want to keep the warmth in your apartment.
 Look for Thermal Insulated curtains for the best results.

 There may be some things around your apartment that you could use as a window insulator.
 People have reported having luck insulating their windows with bubble wrap as well as filling tube socks with rice and leaving them on the bottom of the window pane.
 Make a “draft snake” from pretty fabric or a dish towel to keep the cold from seeping through the gap at the bottom of your window.
 If there are large gaps in your windows report them to the maintenance team at your apartment.
 They can make repairs for you if necessary.